HAS-Tools-Fall2021/Course-Materials/Assignments/Week15_Section3.2_Computing.md

 **Part 1: Run your forecast on Puma using a submit script**
 1. On your laptop modify your python script so that it will not need to be run interactively (i.e. so that you can run it from command line like this `python myscrip.py` and it will print out and save everything that you want).
 Also make sure it is setup so that any file it needs is in the same directory to make paths easier.
 You can test this by opening a terminal from within vscode and trying to run your script from there.
 You can also simplify your script so that you don't need as many packages if you would like.
 No maps are required for this weeks submission.

-2. Setup your environment and make a directory to work in on UA HPC see the instructions above.
+2. Setup your environment and make a directory to work in on UA HPC see the instructions above (this should already be done from class)

-3. Upload your script and inputs, create a submissions script and submit a job to generate your forecast.
+3. Upload your script and inputs to your HAS_Tools folder on UA_HPC

+4. Modify your job submisison script so that rather than running hello_world.py it runs your homework script.
+This should be the only like you need to change in this script.
+If your script takes longer than 5 mintues to run though you might also want to request more time.

+5. Submit your job from the terminal:
+`sbatch run_python.sh`

-4. Download your output file and pbs script for submission.
+6. Download your output file and pbs script for submission.

 **Part 2: Run your forecast using an interactive session jupyter notebook**
 - Next try converting your script to a jupyter notebook on your laptop